AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAbby Dabby is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, it can get your contact management tasks done faster than traditional GUI apps.
+TAbby Dabby is a **desktop app designed for teaching assistants, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, it can get your administrative tasks done faster than traditional GUI apps.
+At a glance, TAbby Dabby allows teaching assistants to:

+- Manage contacts of students in their tutorial groups
+- Track student attendance
+- Track students' assignment scores

 - Table of Contents
 {:toc}